 Extensions to the 180-Day Hurricane Damage Rule

-Sometimes, people living in areas where hurricanes cause extensive wind damage, and flooding must evacuate those areas.
-Unfortunately, these mandatory evacuations can last for several weeks or longer, leaving the property owner unable to thoroughly inspect the damage and make a proper claim.
+Sometimes, people living in areas where hurricanes cause extensive wind damage and flooding must evacuate.
+These mandatory evacuations can last several weeks or longer, leaving the property owner unable to inspect the damage and make a proper claim in time.

 Setting the Official Deadline to File for Proof of Loss